yuejiaointel/scikit-learn-intelex/doc/daal4py/model-builders.rst

 * CatBoost*

 daal4py Model Builders deliver the accelerated models inference of those frameworks.
-The inference is performed by the oneDAL GBT implementation tuned for the best performance on the Intel(R) Architecture.
+The inference is performed by the oneDAL GBT implementation.

 .. note::